Abingdon-on-Thames

-Abingdon's brewery, Morland, whose most famous ale, Old Speckled Hen, was named after an early MG car, was taken over and closed down by Greene King Brewery in 1999, with production moving to Bury St Edmunds in Suffolk.
-The site of the brewery has been redeveloped into housing.
+Abingdon's brewery, Morland, makers of Old Speckled Hen ale, was taken over and closed in 1999; the site of the brewery has been redeveloped into housing.
 The rock band Radiohead formed in 1985 when its members were studying at Abingdon School, a day and boarding independent secondary school.
 The 2011 Census recorded the parish's population as 33,130.
-This is 2,504 more than in the 2001 Census total of 30,626, and represents just over 8% growth in the population.
+This was 2,504 more than in the 2001 Census total of 30,626, and represented just over 8% growth in the population.